TarinaSnyman/F1Predictions/README.md

 ## Technologies Used
 - Python (for data analysis and ML modeling)
-- Flask / Django / FastAPI (for backend web server) *(adjust based on what you use)*
 - HTML/CSS/JavaScript (for frontend)
-- Machine Learning libraries: scikit-learn, XGBoost, etc.

 ## Future Work
 - Expand dataset and features